spring-io/spring-github-workflows/README.md

 GPG_PRIVATE_KEY
 ```

-The Gradle Enterprise secrets are optional: not used by Maven and Gradle project might not be enrolled for the service.
+The Develocity secret is optional: not used by Maven and Gradle project might not be enrolled for the service.
 The `SPRING_RELEASE_CHAT_WEBHOOK_URL` secret is also optional: probably you don't want to notify Google Space about your release, or it is not available for GitHub organization.
 As well as `OSSRH_*` secret, since not all releases might go to Maven Central, e.g. private (commercial) repositories only.